Kimi-Yaps/Siswa-Rent/README.md

 4. ranks the results based on fit and relevance
 5. returns a shortlist with concise reasoning

-Instead of “filter first, think later,” QuerySaja enables users to **search first, then evaluate meaningful results**.
+Instead of “filter first, think later,” Siswa-Rent enables users to **search first, then evaluate meaningful results**.

 ---